-The USPTO requires notification of acceptance as soon as possible after notification of acceptance.
+- The USPTO requires notification of acceptance by one week after they are selected.

-Can I choose to participate less than the six days planned for the Institute?
+Do I have to attend all of the sessions planned for the Institute?

-No. Only teachers that can fully participate for the duration of the six-day institute will be accepted into this special program.
+- Yes.
+Only teachers that can fully participate for the duration of the institute will be accepted into this program.

-What are the primary objectives of the Teacher Innovation Institute?
+What are the primary objectives of the NSTI?